onurqnel/MyCSJourney/src/content/posts/Cpp.md

 ### Type Conversions

-Type conversion refers to changing a value from one data type to another.
-It can happen implicitly-automatically or explicitly-manually.

-**Implicit Conversion** Also known as automatic type conversion, this occurs when:
+Type conversion refers to changing a value from one data type to another. **Implicit Conversion** also known as automatic type conversion:

 - A value is assigned to a variable of a compatible but larger type.
 - In mixed-type expressions, smaller types are promoted